mlavi/mlavi.github.io/slides/devops-demystified.md

 - Orchestration of the entire distributed system/stack/environment
     - Application management lifecycle: all dependencies and operations
 - Continuous Deployment + Upgrades:
-    - Blue-Green (Red-Black): parallel, atomic cutover
+    - Blue-Green (Red-Black): parallel population, atomic cutover
     - Rolling vs. canary: incremental cutover
     - Test and measure your operations
          - Close the loop to Continuous Delivery